Skip to content

 What is a PEO?

-A PEO (Professional Employer Organization) is a third-party organization that uses a co-employment model to offer HR and administrative services to businesses.
+A PEO is a third-party organization that uses a co-employment model to provide HR and administrative services to businesses.
 The company keeps control over operations - accounting, sales, customer service - while the PEO becomes the employer of record for tax and compliance purposes.

 A PEO handles payroll processing, tax filing, workers' compensation, employee benefits administration, and regulatory compliance.
 By pooling workers from many client companies, PEOs give small and medium-sized businesses access to premium benefits at lower cost.

-Companies use PEOs to reduce compliance risk, cut administrative burden, and improve employee retention through competitive benefits - health, dental, vision, 401(k) - and HR support like recruiting, onboarding, and performance management.
+Companies use PEOs to reduce compliance risk, cut administrative burden, and improve employee retention through competitive benefits - health, dental, vision, 401(k) - and HR support such as recruiting, onboarding, and performance management.

-Seasonal contracts, project completions, and high staff turnover create fluctuating workforce demands that small HR teams struggle to manage.
-PEOs handle onboarding and offboarding at scale, keeping costs down and freeing the company to focus on building rather than administration.
+Seasonal contracts, project completions, and high staff turnover create workforce swings that small HR teams struggle to manage on their own.
+PEOs handle onboarding and offboarding at scale, keeping costs down and freeing the company to focus on building rather than paperwork.

 Managing multiple job sites creates problems with labor classification, accurate timekeeping, and local law compliance.
-PEOs automatically apply standard-wage requirements and tax withholdings by location, using systems built for multi-state regulations, which reduces the risk of misclassification or payroll errors.
+PEOs apply standard-wage requirements and tax withholdings by location automatically, using systems built for multi-state regulations, which lowers the risk of misclassification or payroll errors.

-OSHA regulations, safety audits, fringe benefit rules, and workers' compensation laws create a heavy compliance burden for construction employers.
-PEOs help with accident investigations, OSHA monitoring, safety training, and on-site consulting - protecting companies from penalties related to fall protection, risk communication, and equipment safety.
+OSHA regulations, safety audits, fringe benefit rules, and workers' compensation laws create a heavy compliance load for construction employers.
+PEOs support accident investigations, OSHA monitoring, safety training, and on-site consulting, protecting companies from penalties tied to fall protection, hazard communication, and equipment safety.

-High injury risk - from falls, struck-by incidents, chemical exposure, and dangerous equipment - makes workers' compensation a major cost.
-PEOs do risk assessments, secure group policies at lower cost, help with loss-control tactics, and manage claims accurately.
+High injury risk from falls, struck-by incidents, chemical exposure, and dangerous equipment makes workers' compensation a major cost.
+PEOs run risk assessments, secure group policies at lower cost, apply loss-control tactics, and manage claims accurately.
+The same co-employment model extends to related trades, including HVAC contractors, who face comparable licensing, safety, and wage compliance demands.

 challenges faced by the construction industry